uclahs-cds/tool-Nextflow-action/build-and-deploy-docs/README.md

 # Build and Deploy Pipeline Documentation

-This github action builds a documentation website and deploy it to [GitHub Pages](https://pages.github.com/) for the UCLA-CDS pipelines using [MKDocs](https://www.mkdocs.org/).
+This github action builds a documentation website and deploy it to [GitHub Pages](https://pages.github.com/) for the UCLAHS-CDS pipelines using [MKDocs](https://www.mkdocs.org/).
 It takes the README.md and split sections into individual pages base on the headings.
 A mkdocs config yaml file can also be used to specify specific parameters including additional documentations.
 Documentations must be written in Markdown syntax.

 ## Example